mia-platform/documentation/docs/release_notes/RN_v8-3/platform_8-3-0_releasenotes.md

 #### Auth0 Client v3.2.2

 Auth0 Client now provides its OpenAPI Specification through the `/documentation/json` API.

-#### Real Time Updater v3.5.1

-Added new `USE_UPSERT` environment variable to specify whether or not to perform upsert when inserting and updating documents.
-The default behavior is to perform upsert on insert, keeping backwards compatibility.
-Note that, when `USE_UPSERT` is set to `false`, the virtual delete functionality is disabled.
-Added new environment variable KAFKA_CONSUMER_MAX_WAIT_TIME to define the maximum wait time for the Kafka Consumer for new data in batch.
-Default is 500ms.

 ## How to update your Console